 - Local History Collection – Cary Library collects, preserves and makes available to residents, researchers and the general public materials that document the history of Lexington.
 Priorities for materials selection and retention are: (1) Materials about Lexington's history, families, buildings, events, organizations, individuals, etc.; (2) Materials about communities with geographic or topical connections to Lexington; (3) Materials about other Massachusetts communities; (4) Materials about New England.
 Cary Library does not accept donations of archival records or personal papers of organizations or individuals, or donations of non-print materials (e.g., photographs, slides, objects, art, and scrapbooks).

 - World Language Collections – Lexington is a diverse community and the library is committed to growing and maintaining World Language collections that meet the needs and interests of local residents.
 Because the library staff does not include native speakers of all the languages we collect, community volunteers who are fluent in those languages may be consulted for help in selecting and evaluating World Language materials.
 Guidelines for the World Language Collections are available.

 Materials are selected by the library staff, based on the criteria outlined in this policy.
-Designated staff are responsible for specific areas of the collection, under the overall direction of the Assistant Director.
-The responsibility for selection ultimately rests with the Library Director, operating within the framework of this policy as voted by the library’s Board of Trustees.
+Designated staff are responsible for specific areas of the collection.
+The responsibility for selection and retention ultimately rests with the Library Director, operating within the framework of this policy as voted by the library’s Board of Trustees.

 Materials selection is a critical and interpretive process.
 Reviews are the principal tool used in the selection of library materials and electronic resources.
 Staff members selecting library materials and electronic resources also consult bibliographic publications, publisher and vendor advertising and demonstrations, popular demand, and requests by library users.
-All acquisitions, whether purchased or donated, are evaluated using the following guidelines (listed alphabetically):
+All acquisitions, whether purchased or donated, are evaluated using guidelines including: